Jennifer-Bracco-LogiCraft-Consulting/customer-segmentation-marketing/README.md

 ## Notebook
 The full analysis is available in the notebook file.

+Note: The notebook is written in Italian.

 ---

 Developed by Jennifer Bracco
-LogiCraft Consulting – Data Analytics & Qualità
+LogiCraft Consulting – Data Analytics & Qualità (ISO 9001)